Michael4170/Overwatch-Server-Admin-Toolkit/README.md

 SETUP

-Add three components to your game mode prefab: OW_PermissionManagerComponent, OW_CommandRouterComponent, OW_BanManagerComponent.
-Start the server once — Overwatch writes a template config and logs the exact path.
-Add your UID as tier 3 and restart.
+Add the mod to your server.
+Nothing to wire up — Overwatch extends the base game mode prefab, so its components attach on load.
+Start the server once, and it writes a template config and logs the exact path.
+Add your UID as tier 3, restart, done.

 Overwatch fails closed: a missing or malformed config grants nobody anything, and says so in the log.